Go back

 Haydeh: The way I remember it, I moved to every kind of music that came out of our radio because, at that time, we didn’t have a television.
 I was dancing without any training.
 All I wanted to do was move.

-When I was only four or five years old, our neighbour’s daughter got married.
+When I was only five years old, our neighbour’s daughter got married.
 I went to the wedding with my parents.
 There was an Armenian entertainer singing both Armenian and Iranian songs, and I immediately started moving to his music.
 The only instrument he used was a tambourine.

-As we were leaving, an Armenian singer approached my father and said, “You have a very talented daughter.
+As we were leaving, the Armenian singer approached my father and said, “You have a very talented daughter.
 It would be a pity if you didn’t send her to a proper school to be trained.”
 He recommended Madame Yelena, who would become my first ballet teacher.
 She was an Armenian woman who had fled the Ottomans through Bulgaria and Ukraine before settling in Tehran.

-She became a second mother to me.
+She became like a second mother to me.
 I would sit on the floor doing my homework while her daughter played music.
 They were immersed in the music from different cultures—Hungarian, Kardosch, Turkish, and even flamenco.

-Was this welcomed in Iran at the time?
+Was dance welcomed in Iran at the time?
 I know Iran has a very complicated relationship with dance, but it sounds like classical ballet was being taught.
 What about the traditional styles of Iran?
 Were they celebrated in the country?

 Haydeh: Very little.
 I remember when we first got television, everything was live, and they played music from Brazil; flamenco, and other international influences.
 It was a tour around the world.